-Eric Neil (Department of Soil Science, College of Agriculture and Bioresources, University of Saskatchewan) is thanked for assistance with setup and execution of the laboratory experiments detailed in this paper.
-We would like to acknowledge funding from the Canada First Research Excellence Fund's Global Water Futures Program, the Natural Sciences and Engineering Research Council of Canada, Canada Research Chairs Program and the Canadian Department of Western 690 Economic Diversification (WED).
-We thank two anonymous reviewers and one identified reviewer (Dr. Stephen Drake) for insightful comments that have greatly improved this manuscript.
-12. References
+- Eric Neil (Department of Soil Science, College of Agriculture and Bioresources, University of Saskatchewan) is thanked for assistance with setup and execution of the laboratory experiments detailed in this paper.
+We would like to acknowledge funding from the Canada First Research Excellence Fund's Global Water Futures Program, the Natural Sciences and Engineering Research Council of Canada, Canada Research Chairs Program and the Canadian Department of Western Economic Diversification (WED).
+We thank two anonymous reviewers and one identified reviewer (Dr. Stephen Drake) for insightful comments that have greatly improved this manuscript. - 590 insightful comments that have greatly improved this manuscrip